Skin lesion KOH examPotassium hydroxide examination of skin lesion

 The skin lesion KOH exam is a test to diagnose a fungal infection of the skin.

 How the Test is Performed

-The health care provider scrapes the lesion off your skin, using a blunt edge such as the edge of a microscope slide.
-The scrapings from the skin lesion are placed in liquid containing potassium hydroxide (KOH) and examined under the microscope.
-KOH destroys all non-fungal cells, which makes it easier to see if there is any fungus present.
+The health care provider scrapes the problem area of your skin, using a blunt edge such as the edge of a microscope slide.
+The scrapings from the skin are placed in liquid containing the chemical potassium hydroxide (KOH).
+The liquid is examined under the microscope.
+KOH destroys all non-fungal cells.
+This makes it easier to see if there is any fungus present.

 How to Prepare for the Test

 There is no special preparation for the test.

 You may feel pressure when thehealth care providerscrapes your skin.

 This test is done to diagnose a fungal infection of the skin.

 There is a small risk of bleeding or infection from scraping the skin.